MusalX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7 escape each special character with /, if theres space, empark  between "" 8 list the content in an other file using ls > file
-9 duplicae the last line, is like appending the last line on the same file
+9 duplicae the last line, is like appending the last line on the same file 10 find file ysing find type -f for file . for current directory -name for criteria and - delete for action